dcrommie/walbrook/education/asset-classes.md

 educationpage: true
 thumbnail: ../src/images/asset-classes-education-banner.png
 ---
+This document provides some additional information to help you understand the investment, tax and other financial planning concepts discussed in your Statement of Advice concerning asset allocation.

+We recommend that you read this document to help you understand the benefits of the strategies recommended to you and the associated costs and risks.

+Please contact your adviser if you need further information or clarification.

+## What are asset classes?

 An asset class is a group of securities which exhibit similar characteristics and market behaviour.
 Below is a brief description of the major asset classes.

 ## Cash, Deposits & Money Market Instruments